liux0614/yolo_nano/README.md

 YOLO nano is from this [paper](https://arxiv.org/abs/1910.01271).

 # TODO
+Since I'm too busy at the end of the semester, I will continue working on this project after my exams.
 - [x] Finish a draft version of implementation
 - [x] Add README
 - [x] Add checkpoint support